gvbytes/cipher-wheel/README.md

-# 🔏 Caesar & Vigenère Cipher Breaker (`cipher_breaker.py`)
+# Cipher Wheel

-## 💡 What is it?
+## What it does
-This tool is an interactive cryptographic suite that encrypts, decrypts, and brute-force cracks messages encoded with classic substitution ciphers.
+Cipher Wheel is a small terminal lab for Caesar and Vigenere ciphers.
+It encrypts, decrypts, and brute-forces classic substitution ciphers so you can see how old-school cryptography behaves in practice.

 ---